“Good morning, Henri,” Dr. Cooper said.

-The car cost a fortune, and it breaks down in the middle of nowhere!?
+The car costs a fortune, and it breaks down in the middle of nowhere!?

 He glared at the black screen on his phone.

-An elderly man with ripped pants and matted silver hair limped towards the car from below the bridge.
+An elderly man with ripped pants and matted silver hair appeared out of nowhere.
+He limped toward the car.

-Not one of those guys.
-He’s only going to ask for money.
+Did he climb up that embankment?
+Great!
+He’s going to ask for money.
 He’s even carrying a cup.

-Bending close to the car window, the man knocked on Joseph’s window with the mug in his hand.
+Bending close to the car window, the man knocked on Joseph’s window with the mug.